lucas-campagna/spg-siesta/README.md

  - `Makefile`, to include the new spg.make in the correct position;
  - `siesta_analysis.F`, to include, in the correct position, the call to the subroutine that makes all the work.

 This script will try to compile `spglib` using cmake acording to https://atztogo.github.io/spglib/install.html (accessed 20/09/2018).
-If it does'nt work for you, we are not responsible, consider the previous link.
+If this does not work for you, we are not responsible, consider the previous link.

-This script will automatically backing up the `Makefile` and `siesta_analysis.F`.
+This script will automatically back up the `Makefile` and `siesta_analysis.F`.
 To return to the original state of your siesta run `backup` script.

 We encorage you to read the scripts and subroutines and sugests betters ways to do his jobs.